tasdikrahman/tasdikrahman.me/about.md

 Engineering Intern @ Cisco as part of their Security Business group helping make scalable security products.

+Google Summer of Code (GSoC 2017) intern for oVirt org under the Redhat umbrella.
+You can know more about my GSoC [work here](https://summerofcode.withgoogle.com/projects/#6188534896525312).

 Former Summer Engineering Intern(S16) with the backend team @ [Wingify](https://wingify.com/), helped build [visual website optimizer](https://vwo.com/), the world's easiest A/B testing tool.

+Occasionally, I speak sometimes at local meetup groups and international conferences.
+You can find them [here](http://tasdikrahman.me/talks/)

 ***